linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

 ## ARE INSTITUTIONAL RISKS DIVERSIFIABLE?
  - Some risks should be diversifiable
-	- An investor can hold a [[An Asset Allocation Primer|portfolio]] of similar companies from different countries
+	- An investor can hold a [portfolio](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) of similar companies from different countries
 	- Hail and Leuz (2006) show that the effects of institutional differences on the cost of capital decline as countries and markets become more integrated
  - But even if some risks are diversifiable, they are not irrelevant
 	- Need to adjust expected cash flows for the possibility of adverse future events